Read the University of Leeds gift acceptance and naming policy.

 - The extent of enquiries made under point 4 of this gift acceptance policy statement will be proportionate to the value of the gift, within the following framework:

-(a) the solicitation or acceptance of gifts with a value of £75,000 or more (or a series of gifts with a value of £75,000 or more over five years) will require the approval of the Director of Advancement;
+- a) the solicitation or acceptance of gifts with a value of £75,000 or more (or a series of gifts with a value of £75,000 or more over five years) will require the approval of the Director of Advancement, who may consult the GAC as necessary;

-(b) the solicitation or acceptance of gifts with a value of £150,000 or more (or a series of gifts with a value of £150,000 or more over five years) will require the approval of the GAC, which may consult the full Council as it considers necessary;
+- b) the solicitation or acceptance of gifts with a value of £150,000 or more (or a series of gifts with a value of £150,000 or more over five years) will require the approval of the GAC, which may consult the Ethics and Values Committee as it considers necessary;

 - Due diligence will be refreshed every five years where an ongoing donor relationship exists and any changes of note will be reported to the GAC.
 Where a subsequent gift takes a donor over the £150,000 gift threshold, the case will be updated and presented to the Committee.